SofthouseVxo/mongodb-backup-gcsfuse/README.md

 # mongodb-backup

-This image runs mongodump to backup data using cronjob to folder `/backup` mounted from a google store bucket using gsfuse
+This image runs mongodump to backup data using cronjob to folder `/backup` mounted from a google store bucket using gcsfuse

 Heavily influenced by [tutumcloud/mongodb-backup](github.com/tutumcloud/mongodb-backup) and [Requilence/mongodb-backup](github.com/Requilence/mongodb-backup)